-Seasonal allergies, also called “hay fever,” are triggered each spring, summer, and fall when trees, weeds, and grasses release pollen into the air.
+Seasonal allergies, also called hay fever or allergic rhinitis, are triggered each spring, summer, and fall when trees, weeds, and grasses release pollen into the air.
 When the pollen ends up in your nose and throat, it can bring on sneezing, runny nose, coughing, and itchy eyes and throat.
-Pollen counts tend to be the highest early in the morning on warm, dry, breezy days and the lowest during chilly, wet periods.
 People manage seasonal allergies by taking medication, avoiding exposure to the substances that trigger their allergic reactions, or having a series of “allergy shots” (a form of immunotherapy).

 People also try various complementary approaches to manage their allergies.
-According to the 2007 National Health Interview Survey, “respiratory allergy” is among the 15 conditions for which children in the United States most often use complementary approaches.
 If you are considering any complementary health approach for the relief of seasonal allergy symptoms, here are some things you need to know.

 - Butterbur extract.
 There are hints that the herb butterbur may decrease the symptoms associated with nasal allergies.
 However, there are concerns about its safety.